 In the early days of Sachar Dental NYC, Dr. Sachar had a small practice.
-It consisted of one dental exam room, one assistant, one front desk person, and of course, Dr. Sachar.
+It consisted of one dental exam room, one dental assistant, one front desk person, and of course, Dr. Sachar.
 Like every new medical and dental practitioner who starts their own practice, it started off very slowly.
 Just like every journey starts off with just one step, a new practice starts off with just one patient.
 Very quickly, Dr. Sachar’s practice started to grow.
 Within two years, Dr. Sachar had grown a following by word of mouth.
 Her practice grew from one exam room to three exam rooms, and she hired her first dental hygienist.
 Her patients loved her and referred their friends, colleagues and family.
 She did the right thing for her patients by practicing ethically like she always wanted to.
 Due to her excellent outcomes, empathy and bedside manner, her practice continued to grow.

 Unlike her experience with her first three jobs out of her dental training, Dr. Sachar quickly realized that by doing the right thing for your patients, growth and success come organically, and naturally.
 By treating her patients like family, ethically and morally, her patients quickly became her biggest advocates toward her practice’s growth.
 Her referrals grew, and continue to grow to this day.

 Today, Sachar Dental NYC is a full service, multispecialty, one stop dental practice for all of your dental needs.
-We have multiple exam rooms, an in-house dental laboratory, four dentists, two specialists, three hygienists and a large office staff.
+We have multiple exam rooms, an in-house dental laboratory, four dentists, two specialists, three hygienists and a large dental office staff.

-How and why Sachar Dental NYC became green
+Sachar Dental NYC became "Green"

 Dr. Sachar has always practiced with a philosophy of being conservative by using the least invasive procedures possible.
 However, Sachar Dental NYC was not always such a “green practice”.
-Along with some other principles, green dentistry is a term used described the high-tech approach to performing dentistry with the goal of reducing the exposure to toxic materials.
+Along with some other principles, green dentistry is a term used described the high-tech approach to performing dentistry with the goal of reducing the patient's exposure to toxic materials.

 In general, Dr. Sachar researched and set out to discover if there was a link between our lifestyles, and exposure to toxins in our environment, and the onset of inflammation and diseases.

-During her research, she discovered that many of the products that are used in everyday dentistry for implantation into patients’ mouths contained materials that can be toxic.
+During her research, she discovered that many of the dental products that are used in everyday dentistry for implantation into patients’ mouths contained materials that can be toxic.